jensen/quicknote/README.md

 The drag and drop functionality will change the order of the cards, but that order is not saved to the db.
 The localStorage has a record called `notes:order` which contains a JSON array of note ids.

 All changes to the editor state are synchronized to local storage.
-This allows us to return to leave a note half finished and return to it later.
+This allows us to leave a note half finished and return to it later.
 The content for each note that is currently edited is stored in the localStorage under `notes:${id}`.
 When a note is saved, this record is removed from the localStorage and is only created again when the user edits the note.

 ### Incomplete